-1. Who is going to be our point person and take overall ownership of the learning process for the stores?
+Will they take overall ownership of the learning process for the stores?
 They must be behind the need for training 100% and believe in how it can increase sales.

 With a company-wide workshop?
 By email?
 One-on-one?
 If it’s not thought out, it will not be as impactful.

-They need to make sure there is a complete buy-in from managers to associates?
-This is the person on the floor who will inspect what is expected from the learners to make sure they are using the learning, not just completing it.
+They need to make sure there is complete buy-in from managers to associates.
+This person on the floor will inspect what is expected from the learners to ensure they are using the learning, not just completing it.

-4. What software or analytics program will we use to measure ROI and other key performance indicators?
-There are hundreds of reports you can select from but you want to figuratively take the organization’s temperature before you launch your new training with a few key metrics and compare at monthly intervals.
+Measuring sales training ROI is the only way you can justify the investment.
+There are hundreds of reports you can select from.
+Still, you want to figuratively take the organization’s temperature before you launch your new training with a few key metrics and compare at monthly intervals.

 How does it relate to our customers, employees, and marketing programs?
-Set a goal how much more customers will buy per transaction, how much more employees’ average number of items per transaction will rise and how it all ties into your marketing.
+Set a goal of how much more customers will buy per transaction, how much more employees’ average number of items per transaction will rise, and how it all ties into your marketing.

-Note slow times of the year, busy holidays, vacation schedules, etc. While you can slow down at times, don’t pause learning - ever.
+Note slow times of the year, busy holidays, vacation schedules, etc. While you can slow down sometimes, don’t pause learning - ever.